 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost to you.
 Thank you for supporting this website.
 For more information, please read our disclosure for more info.

-Before you go to Australia, take a look at my list of 17 things you need to know before travelling to Australia.
-I included helpful information about Australia, including applying for ETA and other tid bids you might want to know.
+Before spending 10 days in Australia, look at my list of 17 things you need to know before travelling to Australia.
+I included helpful information about Australia, including applying for ETA and other info you might want to know.

-The best way to spend 10 days in east coast Australia is by flying into one city, travel by land and fly home from another city.
+The best way to spend 10 days in Australia is by flying into one city, travelling by land between cities and flying home from another city.

-First, the 10-day journey starts with arriving in Melbourne.
+First, the 10 day trip to Australia starts in Melbourne.
 Then travel up the coast to Sydney via an overnight train.
-Next, visit Byron Bay, the Gold Coast and finally, end the trip to Brisbane, where you will fly home.
+Next, visit Byron Bay, the Gold Coast and end the trip to Brisbane, where you will fly home.

-Here is a summary of all the cities you will visit and the number of days you will spend in each city:
+Here is a summary of all the places you will visit and the number of days you will spend in each city:

 Day 1 – 3: Melbourne (3 days)